-“Actual Adjusted MMBtu" shall have the meaning set forth in Section 9.3(e).
+“Actual Adjusted MMBtu" shall have the meaning set forth in Section 9.4(e).

-“Actual Availability Percentage” means, for any Applicable Period, a percentage equal to (i) (a) the quantity of Electricity (in MWh’s) Dispatched by the Owner in that Applicable Period for the Facility minus (b) the Undelivered Quantity for that Applicable Period, divided by (ii) the quantity of Electricity Dispatched by the Owner in that Applicable Period for the Facility.
+“Actual Availability Percentage” means, for any Applicable Period, a percentage equal to (i) (a) the quantity of Electricity (in MWh) Dispatched by the Owner in that Applicable Period for the Facility minus (b) the Undelivered Quantity for that Applicable Period, divided by (ii) the quantity of Electricity Dispatched by the Owner in that Applicable Period for the Facility.

-“Actual Capacity” means, for any Applicable Period, an amount equal to the quantity of Electricity (in MWh’s) Dispatched by the Owner and delivered by Operator to the EDP for such Applicable Period divided by the number of hours Dispatched by the Owner for such Applicable Period.
+“Actual Capacity” means, for any Applicable Period, an amount equal to the quantity of Electricity (in MWh) Dispatched by the Owner and delivered by Operator to the EDP for such Applicable Period divided by the number of hours Dispatched by the Owner for such Applicable Period.

-“Actual Heat Rate” means, for any Applicable Period, an amount equal to (i) Actual Adjusted MMBtu for such Applicable Period divided by (ii) the quantity of Electricity (in MWh’s) Dispatched by the Owner and delivered by Operator to the EDP for such Applicable Period.
+“Actual Heat Rate” means, for any Applicable Period, an amount equal to (i) Actual Adjusted MMBtu for such Applicable Period divided by (ii) the quantity of Electricity (in MWh) Dispatched by the Owner and delivered by Operator to the EDP for such Applicable Period.

 “Actual Operating Expenses” means, with respect to any Period, the aggregate of all expenses incurred by the Operator in connection with the performance of the Services during such Period, including all expenses incurred by Operator in responding to an Emergency to the extent such expenses are reimbursable under Article 18.